 Studies show that hiring through employee referrals is more effective than relying on job sites.

-A referral cover letter also provides the hiring manager additional information about your skills and background.
+A referral cover letter also provides the hiring manager with additional information about your skills and background.

 - Mention who is referring you in the first paragraph.
 Include the person’s name and describe your connection with them.